MatevzFa/hpvm-rt-android/README.md

-# Compiling HVPM for Android
+# Compiling HPVM for Android

 ## Requirements